Best Western Inn & Suites Rutland-Killington

 Looking for hotels in Rutland, VT offering the best service, quality and amenities?
 Look no further than the Best Western Inn & Suites Rutland-Killington.
 With the friendliest service in Rutland, Vermont, and a prime location close to legendary ski resorts, guests feel instantly at home when staying with us.

-For our leisure travelers, we also offer daily complimentary continental breakfast to get you started on the right note.
+For our leisure travelers, we also offer daily complimentary full breakfast to get you started on the right note.
 Piping hot waffles, fresh fruits, sweet pastries and a selection of yogurt and cereal finished with bottomless Green Mountain Coffee® is the perfect start to your day.

 Whether you're heading to Killington Mountain or Okemo Mountain, enjoy a day of skiing and then relax by the fire in our lobby.
 General Electric employees count on us to provide great hospitality, and the Rutland Regional Medical Center brings many to the area year-round for meetings and training.